AthDGC

 an open PROIEL-style dependency treebank spanning Greek diachrony (Homeric, Classical, Koine, Late Antique, Byzantine, Late Byzantine, Early Modern, Modern) with Indo-European parallels to Latin (Vulgate), Gothic (Wulfila), and Old Church Slavonic (Marianus) via verse-level cross-lingual alignment of the New Testament.
 Classical Armenian and Sanskrit ingestion are in progress; Ukrainian, Old English, Avestan, and Old Persian are queued for v0.7.
 See the Samples page for representative sentences.

 Cite this work.
-Lavidas, N., Nikiforidou, K., Haug, D., Kulikov, L., Geka, V., Symeonidis, V., Michalareas, T., Chionidi, S., Tsiropina, A., Plakoutsi, E., Argyropoulos, E., and the Athens Digital Glossa Chronos Research Network (2026).
-AthDGC: Athens Diachronic Glossa Chronos.
-Zenodo.
+Lavidas, N., Nikiforidou, K., Haug, D., Kulikov, L., Geka, V., Symeonidis, V., Michalareas, T., Chionidi, S., Tsiropina, A., Plakoutsi, E., and Argyropoulos, E. (2026).
+AthDGC: Athens Digital Glossa Chronos.
+Zenodo (an open research-data repository hosted at CERN that mints permanent DOIs).
 10.5281/zenodo.20439182.

 Train with us.
 The platform is taught as a KEDIVIM continuing-education course at NKUA in autumn 2026: Digital Tools for the Diachronic Analysis of Language / Ψηφιακά Εργαλεία για τη Διαχρονική Ανάλυση της Γλώσσας.
 See the Training page.